JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``f0 NEDC-H``
-        set the F0 road load coefficient for NEDC-H. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.
+        set the F0 road load coefficient for NEDC-H. This scalar corresponds to the rolling resistance force [N] when the angle slope is 0.

     ``f1 NEDC-H``
         set the F1 road load coefficient for NEDC-H. Defined by Dyno procedure